Stock market today: Wall Street falls toward its worst week in months as oil jumps

 Because of that, he's forecasting the S&P 500 could end the year around the 5,200 level, roughly where it closed Thursday.
 He says the index could maybe even rise to 5,500 if inflation pressures ease more quickly or corporate profit growth is stronger than expected.

-Citigroup fell 2.7% despite also reporting stronger-than-expected results, while State Street climbed 1%.
+Citigroup fell 0.6% despite also reporting stronger-than-expected results, while State Street rose 0.1%.

 Banks are leading off a reporting season where analysts are forecasting companies in the S&P 500 to deliver a third straight quarter of growth, according to FactSet.